biozal/NewWorld/cities/Atlanta.md

 - Religion
   - Temple of Ares
     - Workers:
-       - Ares, 35, a fierce and warlike human priest with a love of battle and a talent for strategy.
+       - Caden Cooper, 35, a fierce and warlike human priest with a love of battle and a talent for strategy.
-       - Eris, 25, a chaotic and unpredictable half-elf acolyte with a love of chaos and a talent for causing trouble.
+       - Ray Slater, 25, a chaotic and unpredictable half-elf acolyte with a love of chaos and a talent for causing trouble.
-       - Hephaestus, 70, a venerable and respected dwarf sage with a vast knowledge of war and weaponry.
+       - Logan Sharp, 70, a venerable and respected human sage.

 #### Sandy Spring (400) North side outside of town (Tabaxi Camp)
 - Inn